-- Provide pure energy and contribute to a green power future. - Offer a working environment characterized by equality, diversity and mutual respect, where everyone has the opportunity to contribute to business success and to realize their potential. - Achieve equilibrium between the economic, environmental and social factors in all activities.
+- Provide pure energy and contribute to a green power future. - Offer a working environment characterized by equality, diversity and mutual respect, where everyone has the opportunity to contribute to business success and to realize their potential. - Create value for society, the environment and the company.